BlackAnon22/BlackAnon22.github.io/posts/hackthebox/agile.md

 ![image](https://user-images.githubusercontent.com/67879936/224591510-15c56df4-9211-4bdd-8fa5-57b78644141c.png)
 ![image](https://user-images.githubusercontent.com/67879936/224591585-224085e9-58ab-4def-8122-21d31d59462a.png)

-The same IDOR vulnerability is also present in this webpage which made us had aceess to ```Edwards``` password.
+The same IDOR vulnerability is also present on this webpage which made us had aceess to ```Edwards``` password.
 We'll try to login to the ssh server using this credentials

 ```username:edwards```      ```password:d07867c6267dcb5df0af```